Application forms for the 2019 - 2020 year will be available on February 1, 2019.

 The ISU Family Medicine Residency focus is to graduate physicians who are trained to provide full-spectrum Family Medicine for rural and underserved practice.
 This rotation will reflect this aim, exposing the medical student to this unique and much needed facet of Family Medicine.
 Our teachers are experienced in working with medical students and are committed to providing them with an excellent introduction to Family Medicine.

-During this rotation the student will see patients with faculty and residents in a variety of settings, which may include:
+During this rotation the student will see patients in a variety of settings, which may include:

 - Portneuf Medical Center Inpatient Services